RIOT-OS/RIOT/tests/rng/README.md

 # RNG
-Test application for the RNG sourcs.
+Test application for the RNG sources.

 ## Supported commands
 * distributions [N] — Take N samples and print a bit distribution graph on the terminal.